 📌 Key Fact: World's Most Visited Tourist Attractions

-France (~90 million international arrivals) is consistently the world's most visited country.
-India receives fewer arrivals despite having more UNESCO World Heritage Sites (42 as of 2024).
+France (~100 million international arrivals in 2023) is consistently the world's most visited country.
+India receives fewer arrivals despite having 44 UNESCO World Heritage Sites (as of 2025; 6th globally).
 Reasons: infrastructure gaps, visa issues, safety perceptions, limited air connectivity to tier-2 heritage cities.

 Communication Services